 5. What milk?

-Have you started to drink it daily?
+Have you begun to drink it on a daily basis?

 6. Coconut oil is another ingredient: